Recording

 FX:

 T.C.
 Electronic G-Major , T.C.
-Electronic M-One XL, Alesis Quadraverb, Yamaha GEP 50, Korg rack tuner, Heil Talkbox, a bunch of foot pedals fx (mostly modded BOSS, but I've got some distortion pedals like the Love pedal and the obligatory Tube Screamer - but not the Hendrix perm or the inevitable pinhole burns all down the front of my favorite satiny shirt) and a crybaby wah-wah.
+Electronic M-One XL, Alesis Quadraverb, Yamaha GEP 50, Korg rack tuner, Heil Talkbox, a bunch of foot pedals fx (mostly modded BOSS, but I've got some distortion pedals like the Love pedal and the obligatory Tube Screamer - but not the Hendrix perm or the inevitable pinhole burns all down the front of my favorite satiny shirt), a T.C.
+Electronics delay pedal, A Big Muff distortion, a MXR Phaser, and a crybaby wah-wah.

 Guitars: